-VSL systems has been implemented extensively in Europe, and tested successfully in many parts of the United States [80].
-Germany has led the way in validating the benefits of VSL from as early as the 1970s.
+Variable speed limiting has been implemented extensively in Europe, and has been tested successfully in many parts of the United States [80].
+Germany has led the way in validating the benefits of variable speed limiting from as early as the 1970s.
 The German Ministry of Transportation has reported a 20-30% reduction in crashes on freeways with VSLs [75].
-As of 2010, Germany had implemented VSLs on nearly 1000 miles of its freeways.
-Similar implementations in the Netherlands have shown that severity of shockwaves in traffic were reduced significantly as a result of VSLs [80].
-For the particular case of I-35, Markt reports in [81] that speed harmonization and VSL have the potential to reduce collisions.
+As of 2010, Germany had implemented variable speed limits on nearly 1000 miles of its freeways.
+Similar implementations in the Netherlands has shown that severity of shockwaves in traffic were reduced significantly as a result of VSLs [80].
+For the particular case of I-35, [81] reports that speed harmonization and variable speed limiting have the potential to reduce collisions.